Neurotransmitters Genetic Testing

 - One on one consult with Dr. Hagmeyer to discuss Test Results

-For our Neurotransmitter Panel, 8 gene variants have been chosen by our experts to be analyzed for SNPs (single nucleotide polymorphisms).
+For our Neurotransmitter Panel, 8 gene variants have been chosen to be analyzed for SNPs (single nucleotide polymorphisms).

 A neurotransmitter imbalance can cause or contribute to the following problems: